WELLOG

 formations.
 A specialized crystal material referred to as a Sodium Iodide

 scintillation crystal is used.
-The scintillation crystal emits tiny
+The scintillation crystal emits photons of

-flashes of light when gamma rays enter.
-The intensity of the light is
+light when gamma rays enter.
+The intensity of the light is proportional to the

-proportional to the energy of the gamma ray.
-Gamma rays have different energies
+energy of the gamma ray.
+Gamma rays have different energies depending on their

-depending on their source.
-Pulses of light from the scintillation crystal are
+source.
+Pulses of light from the scintillation crystal are detected by a

-detected by a photo-multiplier tube and are amplified many thousands of times.
+photo-multiplier tube and are amplified many thousands of times.
+The result is

-The result is an electrical voltage pulse.
-Depending on the amount of gamma
+an electrical voltage pulse.
+Depending on the amount of gamma radiation, many

-above the noise voltage in order to not detect noise pulses and allow only those
+threshold above the noise voltage in order to not detect noise pulses and allow

-pulses that exceed the discrimination level to pass.
-After pulses go through
+only those pulses that exceed the discrimination level to pass.
+After pulses go

-pulse amplification and waveform shaping, they are counted by a count rate
+through pulse amplification and waveform shaping, they are counted by a count

-meter.
-The output of a count rate meter is a DC voltage that is proportional to
+rate meter.
+The output of a count rate meter is a DC voltage that is

 WHAT IS MEASURED?